etn-ccis/blui-angular-workflows/login-workflow/README.md

 ## Custom Error Content

-In situations where more complex Dialog errors are needed, such as dialogs with support links or images, users can provide their own error-state dialog components.
+In situations where more a complex error dialog is needed (e.g contains a link or images) users can use their own error dialog components.

 The example project demos this feature for the login screen; whenever an error happens, we show a custom user-provided dialog component.

-To provide your own dialog component, override the default `Pxb[Page]ErrorDialogService` in your `app.module.ts` with your own implementation that'll render your custom dialog component.
+To provide your own dialog component, replace the default page-specific `ErrorDialogService` with your own service that will display your custom dialog.

 ```
 // app.module.ts